claudiocp/ohmydebn/README.md

 # Launch applications via Rofi

 To run applications, you can open the traditional program menu or just press Super + Space to bring up the Rofi application launcher.
-You can then use arrow keys to select which application you'd like to run.
+You can then use arrow keys to select which application you'd like to run or start typing the first few letters of the application name.

 ![OhMyDebn Rofi](images/ohmydebn-rofi.png)